bahgroup/datasciencenight/README.md

-datasciencenight
+BAH Data Science Night Code Repository
 ================

-Source code and analysis from Data Science Night projects
+Welcome to the github repository for Booz Allen Hamilton's data science night.
+Here you can find source code and analysis from Data Science Night projects.